department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Registration flow exploration/conversation-guide-cohort2and3.md

 - Was there any part of that process that was frustrating or difficult for you?
 - What is your recollection about the amount of information you had to provide?
 - Was it clear to you as you were applying, what benefits you would qualify for?
-- How would you describe the process after you applied?
+- How would you describe the process that happened after you applied, such as the communications from the VA, things you had to do, etc.?
 - Was it clear to you how your application answers impacted your benefits?
 - When it comes to registering and health care at the VA, what does that mean to you?